Tom Lancaster

 Teaching

-In recent years I taught the graduate lecture course “Basic notions of condensed matter physics” which has a web page of its own.
+Some time ago I taught the graduate lecture course “Basic notions of condensed matter physics” which has a web page of its own.
 I also taught an introductory guide to quantum field theory for condensed matter physicists.
 Further details may be found here.

 Other